Union Pacific West Line

 On weekends, all trains run the full route to Elburn, with Metra operating 10 roundtrip trains on Saturday and nine on Sundays and holidays.

-Union Pacific is building a third railroad line from West Chicago through all of Geneva.
+Union Pacific is building a third track from West Chicago through all of Geneva.
 The project started in September 2022 and is expected to be finished in July 2024.
 The improvements are designed to ensure smoother traffic flow and reduce conflicts between commuter and freight trains.

+Beginning in 2023, the Union Pacific Railroad announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.
+The transfer was initially expected to occur by Q1 2024; however, it was delayed by a year to May 16, 2025.

 Ridership

 Since 2014 annual ridership has declined from 8,423,188 to 7,883,185, an overall decline of 6.4%.
 Due to the COVID-19 pandemic, ridership dropped to 1,945,886 passengers in 2020 and to 1,486,536 passengers in 2021.

 Station stops

+Freeport Branch

+This branch line ran from West Chicago to Freeport, Illinois.
+Service was discontinued in the late 1940s.
+Metra is planning to revive service from Big Timber Road to Rockford on this line, stopping in Huntley and Belvidere, but there are no plans to restore passenger service south of Elgin.